 A computer based curriculum may be part of the educational answer for children with Down syndrome.
 Research has shown that because of short-term auditory memory deficits, language supported by visuals and/or symbolic movements do help children with Down syndrome remember.

 Time4Learning is an online interactive curriculum used at home for homeschooling, after school reinforcement, or summer study.
 It is a student-paced program filled with clear graphics, and simple sounds that don’t get in the way.
-The lessons go from preschool to eighth grade, and the levels of the subjects can be set independently.
+The lessons go from preschool to twelfth grade, and the levels of the subjects can be set independently.
 This helps children who perform or progress at vastly different levels in these major subjects.
 Children progress at their own rate using multisensory learning that helps each learning style.

 Homeschooling and Down Syndrome